-Henry McKay was a pioneer UFOlogist who specialized in investigating physical traces of UFOs — when a UFO reportedly landed he rushed to the scene.
+Henry McKay was a pioneer UFOlogist who specialized in investigating physical traces of UFOs for 42 years — when a UFO reportedly landed he rushed to the scene.
 He was the very first Director of MUFON Canada, was an electrician in the Air Force, and his UFO work has been written about in many books.

 When Henry passed away, all of his hundreds of case files were passed down to his great-niece, Michelle McKay, who is now the curator and owner of the Henry McKay UFO Archives.
 To contact her click here.